 - Page Speed – Page speed is a measurement of how fast a specific page on your site loads its content and becomes responsive to inputs from the user.
 Pages that take too long to load typically experience a much higher bounce rate, which negatively impacts user experience and organic search rankings.
 Marketers can use Google PageSpeed Insights to access website performance data, diagnose technical issues impacting page speed, and get tips for making their web pages load more quickly.

 Image: User experience and engagement metrics shown on Google Analytics

-Thanks for checking out our list of the best SEO metrics that you should know in 2021!
+Thanks for checking out our list of the best SEO metrics that you should know!

 As a SaaS SEO agency, we use these SEO metrics all the time to measure the performance of our campaigns, set KPI goals to maximize performance, and inform our strategic decisions to generate more traffic and revenue.
 We hope you’ll adopt some of these SEO metrics as key performance indicators for your upcoming organic search campaigns.

 If you want to take your SEO efforts to the next level, book a call with us today to learn how you can gain a competitive edge with Customer Generation.